You Make Loving Fun: Background

 "You Make Loving Fun" was a concert staple for Fleetwood Mac and was played during every tour that included Christine McVie from 1976 until 1997, a year before McVie's departure from the band and retirement from touring.
-However, the song was briefly revived for Fleetwood Mac's 2014–2015 tour when McVie rejoined the band.
+However, the song was revived for Fleetwood Mac's 2014–2015 tour when McVie rejoined the band, as well as their 2018-2019 tour with new members Mike Campbell and Neil Finn.